 Ingredients for the Keto Red Velvet Cupcakes

-*For dairy-free keto red velvet cupcakes substitute the butter to coconut oil and heavy cream to canned coconut cream.
+*For dairy-free keto red velvet cupcakes, substitute the butter for coconut oil and heavy cream for canned coconut cream.

 Red Velvet without food coloring would be just a yellow cake with a hint of chocolate.
 I love to use gel food coloring because it’s super pigmentated, and you’ll need less of it.

 Alternatively, use natural red coloring made out of beets.
 You can also altogether leave out the food coloring.
 Although the color will be more on the brown side, the taste is similar.

 I share with you my very best tips and the proper amount of ingredients to produce the best grain-free red velvet cupcakes.
 They rise beautifully even we aren’t using any wheat flour, just my favorite combo of super fine almond flour and coconut flour.
 Here’s everything you have to do: